mtth-bfft/simplvpn/README.md

     ./simplvpn.sh init

-Modify server.conf and client_template.conf (you will especially need to setup the *remote* and *port* parts, but you might want to disable compression, change the cipher suite, etc.)
+Modify `server.conf` and `client_template.conf` (you will especially need to setup the *remote* and *port* parts, but you might want to disable compression, change the cipher suite, etc.)

-Issue certificates and create all-in-one profiles for each of your clients (each must have a unique ID containing only letters, digits, underscores and dashes):
+Issue certificates and create all-in-one configuration files for each of your clients (each must have a unique ID containing only letters, digits, underscores and dashes):

     ./simplvpn.sh issue "my-client-name"
-    ./simplvpn.sh issue "another-explicit-id"
+    ./simplvpn.sh issue "another-self-explanatory-id"
     ./simplvpn.sh list

-If a client profile or private key gets leaked, or if you password-protect it and lose the password, you might want to prevent that profile from being used:
+If a client profile or private key gets leaked, or if you lose access to it, you might want to prevent that profile from being used:

     ./simplvpn.sh revoke "my-client-name"